Flat-Rate vs. Pay As You Go Call Center & Answering Service Pricing

 With AnswerFirst you pay a low base rate each billing cycle, much like an access fee.

-The base rate provides 24/7 access to our Customer Service Professionals, a unique local forwarding number and an unlimited web portal through which instantaneous account information is available.
+The base rate provides 24/7 access to our Customer Service Professionals, a unique local forwarding number and a secure web portal through which instantaneous account information is available.
+Also, your base rate might include minutes depending on which plan you choose.

 Flat Rate Billing